GoDevOps/productive-on-day-one/slides/README.md

 (NOTE: embed Olivier & Laurent's faces / OBS)

 Laurent:
-Hello I am Laurent, I also work for DXC Technology where I am acting internally as a DevOps Coach and externally as a CI and CD expert.
-I hope we will manage to show you the benefits of the CI and CD practices for documentation as code, as well as how easy it is to do it.
+Hello I am Laurent, I work for DXC Technology where I am acting as DevOps Coach and CI and CD expert for our customers.
+I hope at the end of this talk you will fall for development environment as code.
 -->

 <!--backgroundImage: url('https://github.com/GoDevOps/productive-on-day-one/raw/main/slides/title.jpg')-->
 <!-- _color:white -->
 <br/>